Tips on Managing the Email Blizzard

 could write a long letter telling you about her latest marriage crisis

-emails often take up 10% of a worker’s day—and 10% of their salary
+personal emails now take up 10% of a worker’s day (and 10% of their salary

 stealing to use your “company time” for personal emails just as much as it